 In the coming years a lot of commercial real estate is added to the Binckhaven.
 This is unique within The Hague.
 The area is home to 250+ creative and impact entrepreneurs and attracts many more.
 The industrial feel makes this area an inspiring place to work, innovate and co-create and is therefor appealing to new companies.

-You can establish your business in one of the existing buildings: Apollo14, De Besturing, Caballero Fabriek, JOVI, and MOOOF.
+You can establish your business in one of the existing buildings: Apollo14, Titaan, De Besturing, Caballero Fabriek, and JOVI.
 Or in the buildings that are currently developed: Frank is een Binck, OneMilkyWay and De Nieuwe Hallen.

 For more information about the entire area De Binckhorst, check out the website of the municipality of The Hague en developing parties.

 From the 29th of June, a 200m2 street art is showed from the backside of the ‘Escherhal’ in the Binckhaven.
 Suiting with the impactful and innovative activities in the area.

 This striking mural is a tribute to the work of Escher and combines harmoniously the distinctive elements that make his art so remarkable: mathematics, impossible objects, bizarre architecture, symmetry, and playing with perspective and geometry.
 These elements are used to translate the characteristics of the environment into an artwork.
 The inspiration for this piece comes from Escher’s work “Belvedere”.
 Upon closer inspection of this piece, one can see a boy sitting at the base of a building holding a peculiar object: the 3D version of the Necker cube.
 Escher translated this concept into a three-dimensional drawing and